datacommonsorg/docsite/api/rest/property_value.md

 *   `valueType`: The type of the property value to filter by.
 Only applicable if the value refers to a node.
 *   `direction`: The label's direction.
-Only valued as `out` (returning response nodes directed towards the requested node) or `in` (returning response nodes directed away from the request node).
+Only valid values are `out` (returning response nodes directed towards the requested node) and `in` (returning response nodes directed away from the request node).
 *   `limit`: (≤ 500) Maximum number of values returned per node.
 *   `key`: Your API key.